MauvG/Project-Showcase-Website/README.md

 Input form for Red Hat Architecture Center

-This is a project we did as a college project for IBM.
+This is a project we did in college for IBM.
 It's a website where you can showcase your projects by adding them to the website using an ASCII doc input form.

 Install libraries: